SeanS4/bluetooth-fpga-tetris/rtl/README.md

 # RTL Directory

 <p align="center">
-  Navigate the SystemVerilog source and build files by design area.
-All files are original work apart from vga_controller.sv which is sourced.
+  Navigate the SystemVerilog files by design area.
+All files are original work apart from vga_controller.sv which notes the authors in its comments.
 </p>

 <div align="center">